-- The Risk aggregation within the Partial Internal Model is performed on different level than in the Standard Formula.
-Partial Internal Model captures the dependency between risk drivers, while Standard Formula correlates losses Morbidity Risk: - For some products (e.g. WGA-EBD) the benefits are very specific to the Dutch market and depend on Dutch legislation.
+• The copulas for market risk aggregation are used for PIM.
+For SF, the market risks are modelled using a Variance-Co-variance method.
+The Risk aggregation within the Partial Internal Model is performed on different level than in the Standard Formula.
+Partial Internal Model captures the dependency between risk drivers, while Standard Formula correlates losses

+Morbidity Risk:

+• For some products (e.g. WGA-EBD) the benefits are very specific to the Dutch market and depend on Dutch legislation.
 The regular Standard Formula calibration is based on Europe wide experience and does not fit the Dutch market well.
 Furthermore, the Standard Formula calculation does not take all risks into account that are present in the WIA products.
 Morbidity risk includes also indexation risk.

-Non-Life Catastrophe Risk: - NN Schade's own data does not necessary fit the Standard Formula assumptions.
-For CAT Windstorm, the specific characteristics of the NN portfolio (e.g. building characteristics private or commercial) and a more advanced model that predicts the path of storm have been used to more accurately capture the risk profile of the business than is possible with the Standard Formula - Non-life Premium and Reserve Risk:
+Non-Life Catastrophe Risk:

+• NN Schade's own data does not necessary fit the Standard Formula assumptions.
+For CAT Windstorm, the specific characteristics of the NN portfolio (e.g. building characteristics - private or commercial) and a more advanced model that predicts the path of storm have been used to more accurately capture the risk profile of the business than is possible with the Standard Formula.

+Non-life Premium and Reserve Risk:

-NN Schade's distinguishes between P&C Prior risk and P&C Current risk in its Partial Internal Model.
-P&C Prior and Current Risk are tailored - to the characteristics of NN Schade's portfolios with separate homogeneous risk groups for personal and commercial lines as well as different distribution channels.
+• NN Schade's distinguishes between P&C Prior risk and P&C Current risk in its Partial Internal Model.
+P&C Prior and Current Risk are tailored to the characteristics of NN Schade's portfolios with separate homogeneous risk groups for personal and commercial lines as well as different distribution channels.
 For P&C Current risk model, large losses and attritional losses are modelled separately.
 However, this split is not made under Standard Formula.